krissygroom/js-quote-generator/README.md

 Udemy JavaScript projects course - quote generator

 ### Description
-Async JavaScript app that fetches and displays random quotes, allows users to click a button for a new quote and links to twitter so user's can share their quote.
+Async JavaScript app that fetches and displays random quotes, allows users to click a button for a new quote and links to twitter so users can share inspiring quotes.